-Home / Intelligence / Blog / Japan’s Latest Drug Pricing Policy Updates: Key Changes and Expected Impact
+Home / Intelligence / Blog / Japan’s Latest Drug Pricing Policy Updates: Key Changes in 2022 and the Expected Impact

 September 7, 2022

 - A series of new drug pricing reforms came into effect in Japan in April 2022, to encourage innovation and ensure the transparency and predictability of drug pricing in the future

 - These include updates to the cost-accounting pricing methodology, an expansion of the scope of the Price Maintenance Premium (PMP), an update to the spillover rule for drug re-pricing and an addition of a new “specific use” premium.
 Further details are outlined in the graphic below.